 Flavonoids can be found in a very large number of plant-based foods.
 This includes citruses, cocoa and tea, soybeans and legumes.
 It also includes blue and red fruits and vegetables, such as berries, red onions, apples and in some green vegetables, like kale or broccoli.

-Since flavonoids are so common, we could believe that we already assume enough of them, if we eat a balanced diet.
-However, flavonoids are not always easily absorbed into the bloodstream and, and they are metabolized quickly.
+Since flavonoids are so common, we could easily assume that we consume enough of them when eating a balanced diet.
+However, flavonoids are not always easily absorbed into the bloodstream and they are metabolized quickly.
 This is why studies use dosages of flavonoids that are much higher than what it could be found in the average fridge.
 A study found out that the average intake of these compounds is about 400 milligrams per day, which is below the threshold that could be needed to see any effect.
-To make an example, a positive effect of flavonoids on blood pressure was observed in a tribe in Panama, but they assume a bit less than a gram of flavonoids per day, more than twice the amount that Europeans do!
+To make an example, a positive effect of flavonoids on blood pressure was observed in a tribe in Panama, but they consume just under a gram of flavonoids per day, more than twice the amount that Europeans do!

 Increasing our amount of flavonoids-rich foods could indeed improve our health.
 However, as there is no definitive conclusion about their effects on the brain and mind, buying supplements is not probably worth the investment.
 Eating more fruits and vegetables, on the contrary, can increase the amounts of both flavonoids and other antioxidants naturally contained in them, and is a better long-term choice.